Top 20 Intriguing Facts about Socrates

 Socrates Address by Louis Joseph LeBrun from Wikimedia Commons

-Some victims of Socratic shakedowns left angry, while others had undergone a transformation.
+Some victims of Socratic shakedowns left angry, while others had transformed.
 Young poet Aristocles went home and set all of his plays and poetry on fire after seeing Socrates’ spectacle in the marketplace.
 That youngster would grow up to be Plato, the famous philosopher.

 12. Socrates didn’t fully dismiss the supernatural